Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/README.md

 The project involves progamming, electronics, 3D CAD, 3D printing, Lasercutting and more.

 Some specific programs, devices etc. used in this project:
-Arduino IDE, Python, ESP32, Inventor, China Lasercutter.
+Arduino IDE, [FastAccelStepper library](https://github.com/gin66/FastAccelStepper), Python, ESP32, Inventor, China Lasercutter.

 ## There are important READMEs in the subfolders